-This scholarship is awarded each year by the Arkansas Hospital Auxiliary Association to one outstanding student in his or her second or third program year.
-The scholarship recipient is selected based on high academic performance, professionalism, and financial need.
+The Arkansas Hospital Auxiliary Association scholarship is awarded each year by the Arkansas Hospital Auxiliary Association to one outstanding student in the last year of his or her degree program in the College of Health Professions.
+The scholarship recipient is selected based on high academic achievement, professionalism, and financial need.